dmbarbour/glas/docs/GlasLangExt.md

 ## Language Definition

 Minimally, the language definition must parse a file and produce a value.

-To support debugging, the parser and produced value should preserve location metadata for source mapping, isolate errors, and robustly continue to report many likely errors rather than stopping on the first error.

-Beyond compiler support, a complete language definition should support external tooling: syntax highlighting, auto-formatting, projectional editing, code completion, code reduction.
-Because there is no limit to potential tooling, language definitions must also be extensible.
-Further, a language definition could feasibly include documentation, examples, tutorials.
+However, for tooling, it would be useful to support syntax highlighting, auto-formatting, simplification, projectional editing, code completion, documentation, tutorials, and so on.
+To support these features, language definitions should be extensible.

-Glas will define languages as records that minimally define the `parse` function.
+To ensure extensibility, Glas will define a language as a record that minimally include the `parse` function.
+Other features may be added as-needed.

 ## The Parse Function

-Naively, a parser could implement a pure `Binary -> Value` function.
-However, this would not support module references, generation of unique labels, or effective debugging.

-A Glas parse function instead is parameterized by an opaque 'compile-time environment' object, with methods for construction of the abstract value and parsing the input.

-This design allows us to maintain metadata about where values come from.
-We can also try multiple alternatives to detect ambiguity, verify the full input is consumed, continue in presence of errors, and report which grammar types and tokens are expected at a given step.
-This design is also extensible: we can add new methods to the object.
-Type safety analysis and partial evaluation can be deferred until after parsing.
+An object is passed to the `parse` function providing methods for abstract constructors and parser combinators on the input stream.

+The parser combinators will include several methods to simplify debugging, such as recording intentions, expectations, suspicions, proposed corrections.
+Thus, parsing can produce an annotated input.
+It's also easier to detect whether the full input was parsed, or detect ambiguity when composing choices.

+The abstract constructors may implicitly record parser locations, preserving location metadata for purpose of reporting type errors, stack traces, profiling, breakpoints, etc..
+Abstract constructors also support 'unique' labels and defer type checking or static evaluation.

-A disadvantage of this approach is lackluster performance.
-This can be ameliorated by developing a BNF-like intermediate language that can be optimized to minimize backtracking and deep recursion.
+The weakness of this approach is performance.
+It's difficult to optimize the parser, or combine similar search paths.
+This can be mitigated by developing a declarative grammar language that can be compiled into a parser combinator with minimal backtracking.

+The remainder of this document is mostly a discussion of the methods required for the `parse` function.

-## Abstract Value Constructor Methods
+## Abstract Constructors

-Abstract values are hidden from the parser and their representation is controled by the compiler.
-This supports deferred type checking and evaluation, and maintenance of metadata about origin.
-Compiler built-in types and functions will be available via abstract value constructors.

-### Literal Values
+### Labels

-We'll require methods to construct numbers and strings, and other values we can reasonably represent as literals or construct directly.

-*Aside:* I've contemplated a general `!inject(val)` method, which would require reflection.
-However, I've decided to table this until we determine how difficult it will be to support the reflection.
-Meanwhile, literal values would align with writing an AST.
+We can model a first-class 'label' as an abstract record of row-polymorphic functions to access or update the label's value within a record.

+Glas will support two label constructors: one for regular labels like `foo`, and another for allocation of unique labels.

+        !label("foo")
+        !gensym()

+Use of unique labels can enable Glas to model nominative types.
+Labels and gensym are both instances of 'paths', representing edges in the graph.
+In general, labels should compose into dotted paths like `foo.(m.class).bar`.

+        let a = !label("foo")
+        let b = ... eval m.class
+        let c = !label("bar")
+        !path_compose[a,b,c]

+In general, specific methods will also exist to use labels, e.g. to manipulate a closed record.

 ### Module or Package Reference